-Unfortunately, the widespread use of torrents to obtain copyrighted material has led to strict monitoring and regulation of torrent websites, so that even users downloading legally accessible files can find trouble from authorities.
+Unfortunately, the widespread use of torrents to obtain copyrighted material has led to strict monitoring and regulation of torrent websites, so that even users downloading legally accessible files can find trouble from authorities if done without using a P2P VPN.

 So, how do you maintain anonymity and download torrents without your identity being revealed online?
 You can simply use a free VPN for torrenting.
 However, free VPNs are often plagued with daunting limitations that render the point of any VPN useless.